cakephp/docs/en/controllers.rst

 The above shows how you can load custom helpers, set the theme and use a custom view class.

-.. versionadded:: 3.1
-    ViewBuilder was added in 3.1

 Rendering a View
 ----------------